scalaj/scalaj-http/README.md

 ### Create your own HttpRequest builder

-You don't have to use Http.
-Create your own to set your own defaults:
+You don't have to use the default Http singleton.
+Create your own:

 ```scala
 object MyHttp extends BaseHttp (